pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Examples:

-        pywbemcli -n myconn class enumerate -n interop   pywbemcli -n myconn class enumerate CIM_Foo -n interop
+        pywbemcli -n myconn class enumerate -n interop

+        pywbemcli -n myconn class enumerate CIM_Foo -n interop

     Options:
-      -d, --deep-inheritance     If set, request server to return complete subclass hiearchy for this class.
-The default is False which requests only one level of subclasses.
+      -d, --deep-inheritance     Include direct and indirect subclasses of the requested classes in the result set.
+Default: Do not include subclasses.
-      -l, --local-only           Show only local properties of the class(s).
+      -l, --local-only           Do not include superclass properties and methods in the returned class(es).
+Default: Include
+                                 superclass properties and methods.
-      --no-qualifiers            If set, request server to not include qualifiers in the returned class(s).
-The default behavior is to request qualifiers in returned class(s).
+      --no-qualifiers            Do not include qualifiers in the returned class(es).
+Default: Include qualifiers.
-      -c, --include-classorigin  Request that server include classorigin in the result.On some WBEM operations, server may ignore this option.
+      -c, --include-classorigin  Include class origin information in the returned class(es).
+Default: Do not include class origin information.
-      -o, --names-only           Retrieve only the returned object names.
+      -o, --names-only           Retrieve only the object paths (names).
+Default:
+                                 Retrieve the complete objects including object
+                                 paths.
-      -n, --namespace <name>     Namespace to use for this operation, instead of the default namespace of the connection
+      -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
-      -S, --summary              Return only summary of objects (count).
+      -S, --summary              Show only a summary (count) of the objects.
       -h, --help                 Show this message and exit.